 Direct Link to Latest News

-Werner Sombart - Jews Built the USA
+Werner Sombart - "Americanism is the Jewish Spirit Distilled"

 250px-Nicola_Perscheid_-_Werner_Sombart_vor_1930.jpg